amineraboun/STI_FX_Intervention/_sources/docs/fxi/theory.md

 ### Signaling channel

 FX Interventions provide investors with "information" about the central bank view of the appropriate exchange rate.
 They also signal future monetary policy intentions.

 The signal sent by the central bank when conducting FX interventions often plays an important role for steering market participants expectations.

 `````{admonition} As long as the **central bank is credible**, the signal can influence the exchange rate
 :class: danger
 `````

-Despite the signaling effect, some central banks prefer to keep their interventions secret, even ex-post
+Despite the signaling effect, some central banks prefer to keep their interventions secret, even ex-post, because:
   * Fear of losing credibility if the intervention is unsuccessful
   * "Wants to keep control", tradition of secrecy
   * Shield from political repercussions